Exploring Breadth First Search and Depth First Search in a graph

 Exploring Dijkstra’s shortest path algorithm

 Several graph algorithms can help reveal hidden patterns in connected data.
 These algorithms can be classified into several categories such as approximations (e.g clustering), assortativity (e,g average neighbour degree), communities (e.g K-Clique) and centrality (e.g shortest path).
 In this blog, we will be looking at one of the most popular shortest path algorithms known as the Dijkstra’s algorithm.
-Exploring an example table and code implementation for this algorithm.
+We will look at an example table and code implementation for this algorithm.
 Shortest path algorithm can be relevant in a traffic network situation a user desires to discover the fastest way to move from a source to a destination.
 It is an iterative algorithm that provides us with the shortest path from an origin node to all other nodes in the graph.
 This algorithm can work in weighted and unweighted graph scenarios.

 Continue reading